 The International Rugby Board's Judicial Officer appointed to the case, Professor Lorne Crerar of Scotland, said evidence of Hore's remorse was "his daily contact with the injured player".

-with concussion after the incident, which happened barely 30 seconds into New Zealand's 33-10 win.
+Davies was taken to hospital with concussion after the incident, which happened barely 30 seconds into New Zealand's 33-10 win.
 He will miss Wales' Test against Australia on Saturday as a result.

 Hore, who has the right of appeal, lashed out at the retreating Davies, running across his path, as the hooker charged in to clear out a ruck.